tenkabuto/quartz/content/_index.md

 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

+Testing to see if linking to [[content/notes/_index|the index page for the Notes section]] works at all.

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)
 3. Automatically generated backlinks, link previews, and local graph